Tilicho Peak Expedition - 35 Days

 Trip Highlights

-• Accomplish the feeling of climbing Tilicho Peak, standing at an height of 7,134 meters (23,405 feet) in the Annapurna region.
+• Accomplish the feeling of climbing Tilicho Peak, standing at a height of 7,134 meters (23,405 feet) in the Annapurna region.

-• Sleep in comfortable tea houses today and good base camp lodging arrangements could be made; single supplement can also be provided.
+• Sleep in comfortable tea houses today, and good base camp lodging arrangements could be made; a single supplement can also be provided.

 • Acclimatize with carefully planned rest days to ensure safety and successful ascent.

-• Get assistance and detailed experience from special guided professionals assist the hikers in pre-trip preparations and guiding.
+• Get assistance and detailed experience from specially guided professionals who assist the hikers in pre-trip preparations and guiding.

 • Receive opportunities to photograph some of the most beautiful and famous mountain scenes on our planet.